Norrie Tago MacIver

 In 2010 Norrie became the lead singer of Manran who made a name for themselves by releasing the single Latha Math, which was written by Norrie himself, and the band went on to sell over 5000 copies of the single in the first week on iTunes.
 In December 2011 Norrie was voted Gaelic singer of the Year at the MG Alba Scot Trad Music awards.
 Manran were also successful that year winning Album of the year at the same awards.
 As part of Manran, Norrie toured extensively through Europe and America as well as the UK.

 2014 saw Norrie record and release his first solo album ‘Danns an Rathaid’ which he released on his own record label, Tago Records.
-He was joined on the album by some of Scotland’s finest musicians including Brian McAlpine, who co-produced the album alongside Norrie, and Julie Fowlis, the singer from Disney Pixar’s film ‘Brave’.
+He was joined on the album by some of Scotland’s finest musicians including Brian McAlpine, who co-produced the album alongside Norrie.
 The album features some of Norrie’s own songs, as well as songs he has put his own stamp on.

 In December 2015, Norrie decided to leave Manran to focus on other projects and to have time for his solo career.
 In February 2016, Norrie joined Skipinnish as their new lead singer.
-2016 is set to be Norrie's busiest year to date with gigs all over the country with Skipinnish and other projects.
+Skipinnish have since appeared at festivals and venues all over the UK, selling out venues such as the Barrowlands and Usher Hall.
+Norrie has also released tow albums with Skipinnish since joining, “The Seventh Wave” and “Steer By The Stars”